A mock service simulates a real backend service. It contains one or more reactions.

 You can create a new SOAP mock service in an environment by importing its WSDL.

-MockMotor creates a single response for each operation from the provided WSDL.
-However, these responses are by default configured to return a SOAP Fault.
+MockMotor creates a single reaction for each operation from the provided WSDL.
+These reactions are configured to return a SOAP Fault.
 The generation of schema-valid responses is planned for future releases.

-You can create a new REST mock service by importing a Swagger file.
+You can create a new REST mock service by importing an OpenAPI file.

-Click on “Add Service from Swagger” on the Services page:
+Click on “Import from OpenAPI” on the Services page:

-Every operation in Swagger is encoded as a mock response, with a dummy response payload and HTTP status 500.
+Every operation in OpenAPI is recorded as a reaction, with a dummy response payload and HTTP status 500.
 The generation of JSON schema-valid responses is planned for future versions.